Trustworthy Transfer Learning: A Survey: Knowledge Transferability

 The flexibility in choosing $\phi^*$ enables $f$-divergence to recover many popular statistical divergences, e.g., Jensen-Shannon (JS) divergence, Kullback-Leibler (KL) divergence, Reverse KL (KL-rev) divergence, Pearson $\chi^2$ divergence, etc. As a result, different choices of $\phi^*$ can define various discrepancies from Eq. (\ref{eq:f_divergence}).
 Besides, it is shown that the notion of discrepancy in Eq. (\ref{eq:f_divergence}) can also recover MDD.

-\item Generalized Discrepancy~\shortcite{generalized_discrepancy}: In contrast, \shortciteA{generalized_discrepancy} generalize the discrepancy distance in Eq. (\ref{eq:disc}) using reweighting techniques.
-That is, the difference between two distributions can be adjusted by multiplying the loss for each training example by a non-negative weight~\shortcite{huang2006correcting,cortes2008sample,zhang2013domain}.
+\item Generalized Discrepancy: In contrast, \citet{generalized_discrepancy,cortes2019adaptation} generalize the discrepancy distance in Eq. (\ref{eq:disc}) using reweighting techniques.
+That is, the difference between two distributions can be adjusted by multiplying the loss for each training example by a non-negative weight~\cite{huang2006correcting,cortes2008sample,zhang2013domain}.
 Formally, for any hypothesis-dependent reweighting function $U_h$, the generalized discrepancy is defined as follows.